Iraqi police use batons to disperse protesters outside Zubair oilfield

 “I won’t go even if you kill me I will stay her.
 I want a job.”

-In a meeting with government officials carried on state television, Abadi promised to allocate funds for water and electricity and create jobs in Basra, once dubbed the “Venice of the Middle East” for its network of canals.
+In a meeting with government officials carried on state television, Abadi promised to allocate funds for water and electricity and create jobs in Basra, once dubbed the “Venice of the Middle East” for its network of canals

-Reporting by Aref Mohammed; Writing by Michael Georgy; Editing by Louise Heavens and Raissa Kasolowsky
+Reporting by Aref Mohammed; Writing by Michael Georgy; Editing by Angus MacSwan